The Lord's Prayer

 Forgive, yes.
 Forget?
 Not even if they thoroughly demonstrate that they have changed.
 If we were to forget what they used to be like, then how would we be able to rejoice over how God has changed their character?

-A consistent display of changed behaviour can reduce the past behaviour to a hazy memory, and then it is referred to only in general terms, rather than by specifics, but that is in the control of the offender who decides to change, rather than a reasonable expectation of the one who was offended or other potential victims.
-They need to be cautious until the offender has demonstrated that they are no longer a threat.
+A consistent display of changed behaviour can reduce the past behaviour to a hazy memory in one who was offended, and then it is referred to only in general terms, rather than by specifics, but that is in the control of the offender who decides to change, rather than a reasonable expectation of the one who was offended or other potential victims.
+They need to be cautious until the offender has demonstrated over a period of time, during which life has confronted them with incidents of temptation, that they are no longer a threat.
+Sin can be forgiven, as a gift, but trust needs to be earned.

 Without any apology or making any attempt at restitution, he expected his kids to forget all about how he had always put his needs and desires ahead of ours, and give him respect that he had never earned.
 My respect for my father took another plunge when he made that demand and I became more cautious than before.
 He did not repent of his sins until right before he died, but thank God, he did repent, or so I have reason to believe.

-God gave us the record of how the Apostle Paul used to be a self–righteous, religious fanatic who put people to death because they claimed to be Jews, but dared to differ from him in their beliefs and practices, even though their beliefs and practices aimed them towards a greater degree of benevolence towards their fellow men.
-The record also tells of how God got hold of Paul and changed him into a genuinely kind, loving, compassionate, and rational man who hazarded his life again and again for Yehoshua's sake.
+God gave us the record of how the Apostle Paul used to be a self–righteous, religious fanatic who put people to death because they claimed to be Jews, but dared to differ from him in their beliefs and practices, even though their beliefs and practices equipped them with a greater degree of benevolence towards their fellow men.
+The record also tells of how God got hold of Paul and changed him into a genuinely kind, loving, compassionate, and rational man who hazarded his life again and again for Yeshua's sake.

 Did Joseph ever forget what his brothers had done to him?
 No. He remembered it every day of his exile, and he continuously worked on forgiving them.
 When they showed up, he put them through some tests to find out if they had repented of their sins against him and could now be trusted.
 They passed the tests.